florianjourda/Twitter/README.md

 This is an more rich version of the week 3 iOS application to show Twitter tweets.

+Time spent: 11 hours spent in total (5 hours on adding Mantle and addressing comments of last week, 6 hours on doing the required tasks)

 # Project Requirements

 ## Hamburger menu